astral-sh/uv/docs/guides/install-python.md

 uv will also use an existing Python installation if already present on the system.
 There's no configuration necessary for this behavior, uv will use the system Python if it satisfies the requirements of the command invocation.

 To force uv to use the system Python, provide the `--python-preference only-system` option.

+See the [Python version preference](../python-versions.html#adjusting-python-version-preferences) documentation for more details.